jack-bradshaw/monorepo/java/io/jackbradshaw/omnixr/README.md

 # OmniXR

-A system for using OpenXR without compromising on architectural best practices.
+A system for using OpenXR with advanced programming and architectural best practices.

 Contents: